-Summary of consultation responses received
+Summary of consultation responses received by end August 2020

-Following distribution of fifteen questions through our standard church plan questionnaire in summer 2020 to existing Churches Conservation Trust correspondents (together with an invitation for correspondents to share the survey and associated Church Plan Part A), no response was received for St Anthony's Church at St Anthony-in-Roseland.
+Following distribution of fifteen questions through our standard church plan questionnaire in summer 2020 to existing Churches Conservation Trust correspondents (together with an invitation for correspondents to share the survey and associated Church Plan Part A), no response was received for St Anthony's Church at St Anthony-in-Roseland by the deadline of 28 September.
+The questionnaire can be viewed as Appendix 1.